 “Very well.”
 Kora’s eyes flickered with firelight.
 “Can you portal us?”

 “I can.”
 Wodec closed his eyes and muttered something shaky.
-As he finished speaking, a luminous circle appeared in the air ten yards in front of him.
-It bounced inward and became a vibratory core of eye-searing brilliance, then dilated outward in a swift jerk, settling into a glowing circle once again, now lined with pulsing strings of violet glyphs.
+As he finished speaking, a luminous orb appeared in the air ten yards in front of him.
+It bounced inward—briefly becoming a vibratory core of eye-searing brilliance—then dilated outward in a swift jerk, settling into a glowing circle lined with pulsing strings of violet glyphs.

-“Forward, warriors.”
-Kora turned and addressed her barbarian troop.
+Kora turned and addressed her troop.
 “Let us carve our names in the annals of history.”
 She urged YigThantir into a steady walk.
 His talons clicked audibly against the pavement below.

-Every cop on scene (roughly a dozen of them) had settled down after being immobilized from the neck down in magic raptor spit.
+Every cop on scene (roughly a dozen of them) had been immobilized from the neck down in magic raptor spit.
 Now, one of them called, “Wait.”

 The cop grunted.
 “Had some buddies in their Special Response Unit.
-Awesome on the gun, real good dudes.
-One day they get a call-up and fucking vanish.
-Their families…no life insurance, not even a goddamn phone call.
-There’s other stories too—I’ve heard from compound staff…” he turned his head and spat in disgust.
-“If you’re gonna burn ’em down, then you got my blessing, along with my bros’ .”
+Awesome on the gun, real good guys.
+A few months ago, they got scrambled and disappeared.
+Their families were kept in the fucking dark…no life insurance, not even so much as a goddamn phone call.”
+He turned his head and spat in disgust.
+“If you’re gonna hit ’em, then you got my blessing, along with my bros’ .”
 He turned his head from side to side, locking eyes with the other cops.
 “Right guys?
 Fuck ANOS!”

-The trapped policemen expressed their support, their voices coming together in a vehement condemnation of the foul government/corporate super-entity.
-Maybe they weren’t as eloquent as Kora and her warriors, but in their own way, they were just as poetic: they threw in a bunch of salty-ass insults straight from the heart.
+The trapped policemen expressed their support; their voices came together in a vehement condemnation of the government/corporate super-entity.
+They weren’t as eloquent as Kora and her warriors, but in their own way, they were just as poetic: they threw in a bunch of salty-ass insults straight from the heart.

 Earthling pride, all the way.
 Kora smiled.

 “You guys are awesome.”
 She knew that this moment, despite being outwardly informal, was momentous in its own right.
 She curled her hair with a lift of her fingers, and flashed the cops a bright, pretty smile.
-“Don’t worry—we’re gonna raze and salt the goddamn earth.
-Those cockstains won’t know what fucking hit them.”
+“Don’t worry—we’re gonna raze the earth and salt the remains.”

-Kora saluted with her sword; she held it close to her face, hilt by her sternum, blade pointing straight up.
+Kora saluted with her sword—close to her face, hilt by her sternum, blade pointing toward the sky.
 “You have my word.”
 Then she turned and began striding toward the portal, her barbarian troop following close behind.
-They started thumping their chests with their weaponless off-hands, chanting a 300-style a-WHOO, a-WHOO with each slap of their gnarled fists.
+They thumped their chests with their weaponless off-hands, chanting a 300-style a-WHOO, a-WHOO with each slap of their gnarled fists.

-And much to Kora’s delight, the cops joined in.
+And much to Kora’s utter delight, the cops joined in.